 A shop drawing is a drawing or set of drawings produced to explain the details of fabrication and/or installation of the elements to our folks who are building our projects.
 Dimensions, manufacturing conventions, and special fabrication instructions are included on the shop drawings.
 It should be clear to fabrication personnel what will be manufactured from the shop drawings alone.

-The nuts and bolts of how it works
+They are the nuts and bolts of how it works.

 The client then has the opportunity to review these drawings prior to fabrication to make sure we’re creating something that will knock their socks off…